Let’s have a simple step by step tutorial on making a web AR scene from images.

 Now import the ‘creature.png’ file, add it to the scene, scale it down a bit, and move it a bit in front and a bit down.

 One by one, import the 4 screenshots images and place them at the back of the composition.

 Import the ‘Little XR’ logo and place it on the top left area of the composition.

-Finally, import the ‘play-now.png’ image, add it to the composition, and set its shape to circle, to make a nice rounded shape.
+Finally, import the ‘play-now.png’ image, add it to the composition, and set its shape to circle, to make a nice rounded button.

 Let’s add an interaction

-Click on “set an action”, to open the action editor.
-Choose ‘open webpage’, set https://littlexr.com as the web address.
-When users will touch the button, they will be redirected the his web address.
+Click on the action button (with the thunder bolt icon) to open the action editor.
+Choose ‘open / redirect to a webpage’, set https://littlexr.com as the web address.
+When users will tap the button, they will be redirected the his website.

-Almost done, now in the ‘publish settings‘ tab, choose a cover background, press the ‘save cover’ button.
+Almost done, now in the ‘publication‘ tab, choose a cover background, press the ‘save cover’ button.

-Type this web address on your phone web browser or scan the QR code in the editor to view the project in web augmented reality.
+Type this web address on your phone web browser or scan the QR code to view the project in web augmented reality.